MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/doc/source/api.rst

    engine==csharp
    ---------------
-   When the engine is set to csharp, APSIMNGpy applies all model edits and writes the modified APSIMX files to a working directory, after which they are executed by the C# engine using multithreading.
+   When the engine is set to csharp, apsimNGpy applies all model edits and writes the modified APSIMX files to a working directory, after which they are executed by the C# engine using multithreading.
 Task chunking is required to prevent stack overflow and excessive memory usage arising from APSIM’s internal execution architecture, not from disk I/O or file writing.